Stade des Flandres

 Stade des Flandres (lit.
 ‘Stadium of Flanders’) is an indoor sporting arena located in Dunkerque, France.
 The capacity of the arena is 2,500 people.
-It is currently home to the Dunkerque Handball Grand Littoral team.
+It is currently home to the Dunkerque Handball Grand Littoral team, as well as the temporary home of the BCM Gravelines-Dunkerque basketball team after their stadium Sportica burned down in 2023.

 Salle Louis Dewerdt (or salle Dewerdt for short) was its original name.
 Louis Dewerdt was a local city councillor of the centre-right Union for French Democracy.
 Salle means "hall", i.e., a sports hall, or indoor arena.